David Petrasek: Playing career

 On July 7, 2010, Petrasek left the Sweden for the first time in his professional career and signed as a free agent to a one-year contract with Belarus team HC Dinamo Minsk of the KHL.

-Petrasek is the current record holder for the amount of SHL games played, both for the number of regular season games played and the combined total number of games played including playoff games.
+Petrasek is the current record holder for the number of SHL games played, both for the number of regular season games played and the combined total number of games played including playoff games.
 He surpassed Mikael Håkanson's regular season record on September 14, 2013, when he played his 809th regular season game.
 After playing another four games in the 2013–14 season, Petrasek also beat Håkanson's combined record when he had played his 951st SHL game overall.

 On March 17, 2016, Petrasek officially announced his retirement.